Observed Conditions

 Quality Description (Bortle Scale)

-20.0 Outer suburbs of a major metropolis
+20.0 Outer suburbs of a major metropolitan area

-19.0 Suburb with widely spaced single-family homes
+19.0 Suburban sky with widely spaced single-family homes